RGGH/prompty/readme.md

 ## License
 This project is licensed under the MIT License.

+## Todo
+Take user input to use as prompt

 ## Contributing
 Pull requests are welcome!
 Feel free to submit issues or feature requests.